SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-command/README.md

 # SAP Internet of Things for the Cloud Foundry Environment
-A sample Java application which is capable to send Toggle Valve commands to the Device connected over MQTT and listen to them at the same time.
+A sample Java application which is capable to send Display Text commands to the Device connected over MQTT and listen to them at the same time.

 ## Import project
 This sample application is provided as Maven project and could be imported to IDE with the help of respective plug-in or Maven command line interface.